Fast Track to Success: How Florida Has Streamlined Its Permitting Processes To Cut Red Tape and Expand Housing

 New homes in Florida are through the roof—literally

-Statewide, more than 213,000 building permits for housing units were issued in Florida in 2021—an astonishing 30 percent increase over 2020.18 That is close to double the national average growth rate in new authorized housing units.19 This is in no small part driven by the construction of new single-family homes, which are through the roof.
+Statewide, more than 213,000 building permits for housing units were issued in Florida in 2021—an astonishing 30 percent increase over 2020.18 That is roughly two thirds higher than the national average growth rate in new authorized housing units.19 This is in no small part driven by the construction of new single-family homes, which are through the roof.

 From the Panhandle to Southwest Florida, new permit applications for single-family homes are sky-high.

 Permits for new homes are being processed more quickly

 Not only have more permit applications for single-family homes been filed, but thanks to Florida’s new streamlined process these permits are being processed more quickly.
 Responses to public records requests comparing the period from October 1, 2020 (the effective date of the new law) through January 31, 2021 to the period from October 1, 2021 through January 31, 2022 demonstrate more expeditious permit processing for single-family homes across the Sunshine State following the implementation of the new law.

 PERMITTING PROCESS PROFILE: SANTA ROSA COUNTY SPEEDS UP REVIEWS